Cogito, Ergo Sum

 Only a few feet away from him lay the conductor.
 Dead.
 Headshot.

 Geoff was also dying, but it didn’t matter.
 Everything was peaceful now.
 The blue sky had never looked more beautiful.
 Even the squawking of the returning seagulls warmed his heart.
-And then, like a kitten finding its way home late at night, he heard Ellie’s anguished voice in the distance, “Geoff!
+And then, like a kitten finding her way home late at night, he heard Ellie’s anguished voice in the distance, “Geoff!
 Geoff!”

 When she reached him, she fell to her knees beside him and touched his face with trembling fingers.
 “I’m so sorry, Geoff, I’m so sorry!
 I love you.
 I love you!
 Please, please, don’t leave me.
 Please!”
-It was just like in the movies …

 But even as he said it, the world began to fade, taking on the character of a long-forgotten photograph.
-His eyes slowly began to close.
+His eyes began to close.

 “Geoff!
 Geoff!”